GoogleCloudPlatform/rad-lab/modules/web_hosting/README.md

 This RAD Lab module builds a 3-tier application architecture which is a modular client-server architecture that consists of a presentation tier, an application tier and a data tier.
 The data tier stores information, the application tier handles logic and the presentation tier is a graphical user interface (GUI) that communicates with the other two tiers.
 This modules spins up a sample app aka registration form which takes data from UI (Presentation Layer), process the data on GCE servers (application layer) and selects or insert data into Cloud SQL Postgres DB (database layer)

-NOTE: Once the deployment is completed wait for ~5 minutes for the Application and the DB server to roll out completely.
+NOTE: Once the deployment is completed wait for ~10 minutes for the Application and the DB server to roll out completely and the LoadBalancer Health checks to pass for backends to come up successdully.

 ## GCP Products/Services